 Paradise Point State Park

-Distance from Seattle: About two and a half hours south of Seattle, just off I-5 between Kelso and Vancouver.
+Distance from Seattle: About 2.5 hours south of Seattle, just off I-5 between Kelso and Vancouver in Southwest Washington.

 Features: Located on a river, Paradise Point has easy access to the freeway and clean yurts and facilities.
-Each yurt includes bunk beds, a queen-sized futon, electricity and heat, plus a small deck.
+Each yurt sleeps five and includes bunk beds that sleep three, a queen-sized futon for two, electricity and heat, plus an overhead light, one outlet and small deck.
 Be sure to ask for a yurt that is as far away from the freeway as possible to avoid the hum of the nearby traffic.
-Campers must bring their own linens and blankets.
-Outside is a picnic table, fire grill, and a small deck that is ADA accessible.
+Outside you will find a picnic table, fire grill and a small deck that is ADA accessible.
+A RV pad nearby is available for an additional fee.

 Reservations: washington.goingtocamp.com/ParadisePointStatePark?Map or 888-226-7688